Commission on Economic Inclusion

 - Increases in the total revenue, value, size, and number of employees for minority-owned businesses in our region and throughout the State of Ohio.
 Read more about the Commission’s member benefits and minority business resources.

-Click here for the list of Northeast Ohio companies and organizations that belong to the Commission.
+Click here for the list of Northeast Ohio employers that belong to the Commission.

 What's new at the Commission

-Learn more about our work in the February 2014 issue of The Commission Connection, our monthly publication featuring Northeast Ohio diversity and inclusion news and events.
-Here are a few highlights:
+Learn more about our work in the August 2014 issue of The Commission Connection, our monthly publication featuring Northeast Ohio diversity and inclusion news and events.

 Eddie Taylor Daniel Walsh